banerjek/marc-utils/README.md

 **Usage:** *marcfix [filename]*
 **Example:** *marcfix marc_file\*.mrc*

-Somewhat misnamed, marcfix doesn't fix anything.
-Rather, it puts all the good records in one file, and separates out problematic records into separate files categorized by issue.
+Analyzes a MARC stream separating out bib, holdings, and authority records performing minor repairs to some leader values.
+Problematic records into separate files categorized by issue.
 Wildcard expressions can be used to process multiple files.

 ## marcgrep
 **Usage:** *marcgrep [regex] [filename]*